mikecapsio/texturefast-docs/docs/faq.md

 surface color without lighting or shine baked into it.
 It is the foundation for the PBR extraction workflow.

-### What PBR maps are currently available?
+### What PBR maps does TextureFast generate?

-The current live PBR extraction workflow provides:
+TextureFast generates a full PBR texture set:

 - **Albedo / Base Color:** surface color without lighting
 - **Normal:** small surface-direction detail without extra geometry
 - **Height:** elevation information for parallax or displacement workflows
 - **Roughness:** how matte or glossy the surface appears
+- **Metallic:** whether a surface behaves as metal or a non-metal
 - **Ambient Occlusion:** soft contact shadowing in creases and corners

-Metallic extraction is currently marked as coming soon in the product UI.
-Workflows that need a Metallic map should create or refine that channel in Blender, Substance, Photoshop, or the target engine.

 ### How do I get Normal or Roughness maps?